Apply to the Bachelor of Heath Science Program

 Students will be required to earn acceptance into the BHSc program.
 Program acceptance entails an application process to ensure that students are prepared, qualified, and capable for the rigor required to be successful in the BHSc program.
-The admission standards below have been established to set a standard that is comparable to the required entrance GPA of the various graduate health profession programs that this program is intended to prepare stuents for.
+The admission standards below have been established to set a standard that is comparable to the required entrance GPA of the various graduate health profession programs that this program is intended to prepare students for.

 Students interested in majoring in Health Science must complete a two-step admissions process:

 Until accepted into the BHSc program, current Southern students and transfer students who are Pre-Health Science majors must consult with their assigned advisor at that time when registering for classes in order to ensure that they fulfill prerequisite and recommended university requirements.
+See the instructions on how to find out who your assigned academic advisor is.

 To apply for admission into the BHSc program, these prerequisites must be completed by the end of the Fall Semester prior to when the application is submitted.